ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 // When the selection is collapsed, it creates new text wrapped in a link. editor.execute( 'link', 'http://example.com' );

+// If there are defined decorators then command can pass decorator's status as well: editor.execute( 'link', 'http://example.com', { linkIsExternal: true } );

-// Removes the link from the selection. editor.execute( 'unlink' );
+// Removes the link from the selection and all decorators if present. editor.execute( 'unlink' );
 ```